John Spano

-John Angelo Spano Jr. (born May 31, 1964) is an American businessman and admitted fraudster.
-He is best known for briefly buying control of the New York Islanders franchise of the National Hockey League (NHL) in 1996, before it emerged that he did not have nearly enough assets to buy the team.
+John Angelo Spano Jr. (born May 31, 1964) is an American businessman and convicted fraudster.
+He is best known for briefly buying control of the New York Islanders franchise of the National Hockey League (NHL) in 1996, before it emerged that he had barely a fraction of the assets to buy the team; he used fraud to borrow enough money to initiate the purchase, believing he could use the fraudulently purchased team itself as the asset to then get the rest of the tens of millions of dollars needed to cover his fraud.
 He subsequently pleaded guilty to bank and wire fraud and served a federal prison sentence.
-Spano was convicted of 16 counts of forgery in Ohio in 2015 and is currently incarcerated in Grafton Correctional Institution with a scheduled release date of November 2024.
+Spano was convicted of 16 counts of forgery in Ohio in 2015 and served his sentence in Grafton Correctional Institution.
+He was released in November 2024.

 Early life

-Spano was originally from Greenwich Village (Manhattan, in New York City), but spent most of his life in Madison, Ohio, and graduated from Ashtabula St. John High School.
+Spano was born in New York City but spent most of his life in Madison, Ohio, and graduated from Ashtabula St. John High School.
 While at St. John he was a classmate and a high school football teammate of Urban Meyer.
 He graduated from Duquesne University with a degree in business administration in 1986.
 After working several sales jobs in Pittsburgh and Dallas, he founded the Bison Group in 1990, a Dallas-based company that primarily leased aircraft.